richard-parnaby-king/Magento2-Product-Price-List/README.md

  - you can now completly restrict the entire list from even showing the products at all, and redirect from the product if directly accessed
  - category resitrcition is now a configurable option.

+Best part of it This Magento 2  customer quote price lists module is that its FREE and fully compatible with magento 2.1 upwords.

 Code now fully commnented aswell so it should make more sense :D

 Ideas:

 Any ideas feel free to post them in issues where to go next with this.

 Other Modules COming Soon: